xapax/security/cmd.md

 ```

 ** Remove a network drive - umount it**

 First leave the drive if you are in it:

 ```
 c:
 net use z: /del
 ```

+# References and Stuff

+This might come in handy for the linux-users: http://www.lemoda.net/windows/windows2unix/windows2unix.html